zeke-02/final-project-zku/README.md

-# Advanced Sample Hardhat Project
+# Simple ZK Message Board

 This project is a message board using zksnarks.